Thursday, July 31, 2008

 I can now say I've been fugged...by proxy!

 Four years ago, I bought an almost identical "jumpsuit" at my very first Forever 21 store while on business in Portland.
 Though the draping on my top is far superior, (it really is, it was the selling point for the outfit) mine has straps, and my top stops at

-I think this is the same outfit; except for the straps, the fit is exactly the same and my pants are also semi-bell-bottomed.
+I think this is the same outfit; except for the straps, the fit is exactly the same and my pants are also semi-bell-bottomed. if only the pants had been straight from the hip down or tapered from the hip down; however, the bell-bottom look just isn't flattering.
 I will probably separate the top from the pants, because it really is flattering and draped well.

 Monday, July 14, 2008